|These features are topical for Cinegy Air only.|

 Cinegy Playout can raise an event with a regular update interval (which is recommended to be in a range between 5 and 10 seconds), which vendors may then hook into their system.
 The nature of this timecode distribution may be either through direct, targeted injection or via some network-based repeater mechanism.
 Distribution beyond the initial Cinegy-raised event is outside the scope of the Cinegy Playout system and is left to the implementer.

 As well as distributing timecode, Cinegy Playout can also provide details of the current on-air item, as well as some number of currently cued items (along with their subtitle ID).
 This event, configurable as an interval-based event, provides subtitle systems with time to prepare for any subsequent playlist-oriented secondary events.

-Subtitle control should be implemented as a separated plug-in (driven by the secondary events).
+Subtitle and EPG control should be implemented as separated plug-ins (driven by the secondary events).